Planning Guide for Dental Treatment Room Design & Setup

 In addition to instrument integration, it is important to keep power/ computer wiring and utilities safely and attractively hidden from view.
 Use internal cord management and storage within the cart to neaten the appearance of the delivery cart.
 A single umbilical allows compressed air, suction, electrical and computer data cables (network, USB, video) to be neatly organized and routed to either an In-Wall or In-Floor Junction box.

 Foot Control Placement

-An aspect of a new operatory design often overlooked during architectural planning is the placement of the foot control.
-The foot control tubing of an ASI system can be run underneath the floor through a conduit from the junction box to the patient dental chair.
+An aspect of a new dental operatory design to consider during architectural planning is the placement of the foot control.
+The foot control tubing can be run underneath the floor through a conduit from the junction box to the patient dental chair.
 The end result creates easy access to the foot control without tubing running across the floor.